 HelloSign is much the same story, with a few differences.
 First of all, sign-up is a breeze.
 You can use your Google account to skip much of the sign-up progress and dive right in.
 Even if you don’t have an account right now, you can have your document signed in minutes.

 Within HelloSign, you can upload your document through the browser, or link HelloSign to Google Drive, Box, Dropbox, Evernote and SkyDrive to access your documents in the cloud.
 Sign your document with a cursive font, an uploaded picture or by drawing your signature in-browser and immediately send it on its way to the recipients.

 HelloSign shows definite similarities with SignNow.
 The interface isn’t as seamless (still great, though), but it makes up for it in better terms.
 As such, you can sign unlimited documents with a free account and send up to three signature requests each month.
 Free apps for Gmail, iOS and Android are available to complement the service.

 Your Own PDF Reader

 Most people, unwittingly, already have the necessary tools to put an electronic signature on your documents.
 Microsoft Office offers electronic signatures in their email and office suites.
-Professional applications like Acrobat XI Pro evidently have signing features, but even the free Adobe XI Reader application let’s you sign your document by tying in to Acrobat’s EchoSign service (the predecessor of which, Adobe eSignatures, was covered by Tim Brookes).
+Professional applications like Acrobat XI Pro evidently have signing features, but even the free Adobe XI Reader application let’s you sign your document by tying in to Acrobat’s EchoSign service.

 Preview, which is the default PDF and image viewer in Mac OS X offers a nifty signing feature where you hold up a pen or sharpie-drawn signature up to your webcam.
 The signature is then converted to a vector graphic and an electronic signature option is added to the Annotation toolbar.